davidande/DKIM365POWERSHELL/README.md

 # DKIM365POWERSHELL
-activate DKIM for 365 ans get cnames
+activate DKIM for 365 and get cnames